open-craft/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 The following would be great to have once the TODO list above is taken care of, as they're not currently present in either Tutor or ``edx/configuration``:

--  Support the deployment of MFEs
+-  Support the deployment of most MFEs
 -  There should be a way to reuse the same base LMS image with different themes without having to bake them into the image